nichiesystems/uswdocs/src/faq/android/ru/management/how-to-restore-wallet.md

 # How to restore wallet(s)

-Unstoppable provides easy wallet restore functionality for any standard compliant wallet.
-Users are able to restore wallets that were created in Unstoppable as well as ones created in other non-custodial wallet apps.
+Scurdex provides easy wallet restore functionality for any standard compliant wallet.
+Users are able to restore wallets that were created in Scurdex as well as ones created in other non-custodial wallet apps.

 To restore wallet:
 - Go to Settings >> Manage Wallets section of the app.